RevolvFi/tokenlists/README.md

-# Balancer tokenlists
+# Revolv tokenlists

-This is a general purpose tokenlist generation app that Balancer uses to generate it's [tokenlist](https://github.com/balancer/tokenlists/blob/main/generated/balancer.tokenlist.json).
+This is a general purpose tokenlist generation app that Revolv uses to generate it's [tokenlist](https://github.com/balancer/tokenlists/blob/main/generated/balancer.tokenlist.json).

-## Make changes to the Balancer tokenlist
+## Make changes to the Revolv tokenlist

-To make changes to the balancer tokenlist edit the files in [src/tokenlists/balancer](https://github.com/balancer/tokenlists/tree/main/src/tokenlists/balancer).
+To make changes to the revolv tokenlist edit the files in [src/tokenlists/balancer](https://github.com/balancer/tokenlists/tree/main/src/tokenlists/balancer).

 1. `metadata.ts` - Edit this to change the highlevel tokenlist metadata.